pybop-team/PyBOP/README.md

 </div>

-PyBOP provides a complete set of tools for parameterisation and optimisation of battery models, using both Bayesian and frequentist approaches, with [example workflows](https://github.com/pybop-team/PyBOP/tree/main/examples/) to assist the user.
-PyBOP can be used to parameterise various battery models, including electrochemical and equivalent circuit models available in [PyBaMM](https://pybamm.org/).
-PyBOP prioritises clear and informative diagnostics for the user, while also allowing for advanced probabilistic methods.
+PyBOP provides tools for the parameterisation and optimisation of battery models, using both Bayesian and frequentist approaches, with [example workflows](https://github.com/pybop-team/PyBOP/tree/main/examples/) to assist the user.
+PyBOP can be used to parameterise various battery models, including the electrochemical and equivalent circuit models available in [PyBaMM](https://pybamm.org/).

-The diagram below shows the conceptual framework of PyBOP.
-This package is currently under development, so users can expect the API to evolve with future releases.

 <p align="center">
     <img src="https://raw.githubusercontent.com/pybop-team/PyBOP/develop/assets/PyBOP-high-level.svg" alt="pybop_arch.svg" width="700" />